-- The expected holding period for an investment in the Sub-Fund; - The investor's willingness to invest during the launch phase of the Sub-Fund; - The current or anticipated amount subscribed or to be subscribed by an investor; - The total Asset under Management (AuM) held by an investor in the Sub-Fund or in any other product of the Management Company; - The type of the investor (e.g. repackager, wholesaler, fund management company, asset manager, other institutional investor, or private individual); - The fee or revenues generated by the investor with a group of, or all affiliates of the group to which the Management Company belongs.
+- The expected holding period for an investment in the sub-fund, - The investor's willingness to invest during the sub-fund's launch phase, - The actual or expected amount placed or to be placed by the investor, - The total assets under management held by the investor in the sub-fund or in another product offered by the Management Company, - The type of investor (for example repackager, wholesaler, fund management company, asset manager, other institutional or private investor), - The fees or revenues generated by the investor with a group of companies or all companies affiliated with the group of which the Management Company is part.

-Any investor or prospective investor within a Share Class of a given Sub-Fund which is, in the reasonable opinion of the Management Company, objectively in the same situation than another investor in the same Share Class who entered into arrangements with the Management Company is entitled to the same arrangements.
-In order to obtain the same treatment, any investor or prospective investor may liaise with the Management Company by addressing a request to the Management Company's registered office.
-The Management Company will share the relevant information on the existence and nature of such specific arrangements with the relevant investor or prospective investor, verify the information received from the latter and determine on the basis of the information made available to it (including by such investor or prospective investor) whether the latter is entitled to the same treatment or not.
+Any investor or potential investor in a share class of a sub-fund is entitled to the same agreements if, in the reasonable opinion of the Management Company, he or she is objectively in the same situation as another investor in the same share class who has concluded agreements.
+In order to receive the same treatment, any investor or potential investor is able to contact the Management Company in the form of a request.
+The Management Company will share with the investor or potential investor relevant information about the existence and nature of these specific agreements, will verify the information it received from the investor or potential investor, and will determine on the basis of the information provided to it (including from the investor or potential investor) whether or not the investor or potential investor is entitled to the same treatment.